boytchev/map/README.md

-# bgmap
+# map
-Low-poly map of provinces in Bulgaria.
+Low-poly map of regions.

-`maps.js` is a minimialistic library for generating outlines or 3D shapes of Bulgaria and its provinces.
+`map.js` is a minimialistic library for generating outlines and flat 3D shapes of map regions.
+The current map dataset is of Bulgaria and its provinces.
-It can be used for demonstrating geographical interactive images.

 ## API

-The library is implemented as a single `maps.js` file.
+The library is implemented as a single `map.js` file.
 It is initialized by generating an instance of the class `Map`.
 This instance is used to get a list of regions' names, the outline and the 3D shape of each region.